ArduPilot/ardupilot_wiki/common/source/docs/common-mission-planner-bluetooth-connectivity.rst

 additional Bluetooth data link connected via an `FTDI Cable <http://store.jdrones.com/cable_ftdi_6pin_5v_p/cblftdi5v6p.htm>`__.

-After first making sure your Pixhawk/APM2 is powered on, and your PC's bluetooth dongle is plugged in and installed, click on the Windows task bar's little up triangle (aka "show hidden icons") which should be on the bottom right of the screen.
+After first making sure your autopilot is powered on, and your PC's bluetooth dongle is plugged in and installed, click on the Windows task bar's little up triangle (aka "show hidden icons") which should be on the bottom right of the screen.